concrete5cojp/c5_core_override_check/readme.md

 ## How to run

-- Get the working directory URL.
-I recommend to use under home directory.
+- Get the working directory full path.
+(I recommend to use under home directory.)
 Make some empty directory, then use `pwd` command to get the path.
-- Get the concrete5 directory.
+- Get the concrete5 directory full path.
 Go to the concrete5 root directory and run `pwd` command.
 - No slash at the end

 ```